hadilo/rabbitmq-1/README.md

 *  Delete guest user
 *  Create admin user with password from environment var RABBITMQ_PASS
 *  Create RABBITMQ_USER setting same RABBITMQ_PASS for RABBITMQ_VIRTUALHOST
+*  Save a token file in homedir /var/lib/rabbitmq/.docker-setup-done to do not repeat the setup

 This last user is the one we will use in wetopi app.